-GEO 223L GEOLOGY OF THE ROCKY RIVER VALLEY Three credit hours mineralogy, and petrology.
+GEOLOGY OF THE ROCKY RIVER VALLEY GEO 223L Three credit hours

 This course utilizes the local resource of the Rocky River Valley to teach principles of geology.
 The student will be in the valley every weekend to study the geologic features.